 Handle configuration changes

-If your app needs to invoke MediaProjection#createVirtualDisplay
+If your app needs to invoke MediaProjection#createVirtualDisplay to handle

 configuration changes (such as the screen orientation or screen size changing),

-you can follow these steps to update the VirtualDisplay
+you can follow these steps to update the VirtualDisplay for the existing

-MediaProjection
+MediaProjection instance:

 - Invoke

-with the new width and height. - Provide a new
+VirtualDisplay#resizewith the new width and height. - Provide a new

-with the new width and height toVirtualDisplay#setSurface
+Surfacewith the new width and height toVirtualDisplay#setSurface.

 Register a callback